lix-project/lix/doc/manual/src/command-ref/opt-common.md

 - <span id="opt-no-build-output">[`--no-build-output`](#opt-no-build-output)</span> / `-Q`

-  By default, output written by builders to standard output and standard error is echoed to the Nix command's standard error.
+  By default, output written by builders to standard output and standard error is echoed to the Lix command's standard error.
   This option suppresses this behaviour.
   Note that the builder's standard output and error are always written to a log file in `prefix/nix/var/log/nix`.

 - <span id="opt-max-jobs">[`--max-jobs`](#opt-max-jobs)</span> / `-j` *number*

-  Sets the maximum number of build jobs that Nix will perform in parallel to the specified number.
+  Sets the maximum number of build jobs that Lix will perform in parallel to the specified number.
   Specify `auto` to use the number of CPUs in the system.
   The default is specified by the `max-jobs` configuration setting, which itself defaults to `1`.
   A higher value is useful on SMP systems or to exploit I/O latency.